markussilvan/dit/README.md

 Jenkins is used as a continuous integration platform to build release packages, run PyUnit unit tests and Pylint static code analysis.
-And of course, git is used as version control system and tickets, bugs are tracked using Ditz.
-As the development progresses the program itself can be used as the issue tracker.
+And of course, git is used as version control system and tickets, bugs and new features are tracked using Ditz.
+Now the development has progressed enough, so that the program itself can be used as the issue tracker.

 ### List of Tools

- - Python 2.7
+ - Python 3.3
  - PyQt 4.7
  - python-unittest (aka PyUnit)
  - python-yaml